ERP for insurance:

 • A wide ecosystem of implementation providers/resellers, which complicates ERP vendor selection

-Microsoft Dynamics 365 Finance & Operations
+Microsoft Dynamics 365 Finance & SCM

 Key features